berivanyavuz/Cyclist_Bike_Share_Case_Study/04_ANALYZE.md

 - We analyze the data in the wiev of user type because our goal is discovering the difference between user types.

+![yearly_user ](https://github.com/user-attachments/assets/263c3eab-692e-4107-a341-2015ebb01f12)

 - We have data for 2021,2022 and 2023.
 Firstly we checked the ratio of membership.
   From the chart we see the casuals decrease and members increase.

-![yearly_user ](https://github.com/user-attachments/assets/263c3eab-692e-4107-a341-2015ebb01f12)

 ![bike type](https://github.com/user-attachments/assets/9cd745ea-4d73-4c2c-8e75-efb567fde875)

+- Members don't use docked bike

 ![Total Ride Number](https://github.com/user-attachments/assets/3fcec36c-3ae1-43b8-8cb1-aa5200076494)